FIG TREES. 'Rouge De Bordeux'

-Photos 1-3 show some of the exact 18L fig trees in stock now.
-Photos to follow of the 35L size.
-Exceptional quality trees with plentiful fruit.
+Photos 1-3 show some of the fig trees in stock now 2025.
+Exceptional quality trees.
 Please Note: Heights stated include pot sizes.
-Please be aware they are just coming into leaf.

 Click into the "Height" box and price of each plant is shown next to its size.
 UK delivery is FREE on all our palms and plants.

-Common Name: Higuera 'Rouge De Bordeux'.
+Common Name: Higuera 'Rouge De Bordeaux'.
 Fig 'Pastiliere.
 Fig 'Negronne'.

 Native: Mediterranean Europe.